 Events are serialized for elasticsearch by the ElasticSearchLogStashEventSerializer by default.
 This behaviour can be overridden with the serializer parameter.
-This parameter accepts implementations of org.apache.flume.sink.elasticSearchEventSerializer or org.apache.flume.sink.elasticSearchElasticSearchIndexRequestBuilderFactory.
+This parameter accepts implementations of org.apache.flume.sink.elasticsearch.ElasticSearchEventSerializer or org.apache.flume.sink.elasticsearch.ElasticSearchIndexRequestBuilderFactory.
 Implementing ElasticSearchEventSerializer is deprecated in favour of the more powerful ElasticSearchIndexRequestBuilderFactory.